mackerelio/mackerel-agent-plugins/README.md

 mackerel-agent-plugins  [![Build Status](https://travis-ci.org/mackerelio/mackerel-agent-plugins.svg?branch=master)](https://travis-ci.org/mackerelio/mackerel-agent-plugins)
 ======================

-Plugins for [mackerel-agent](https://github.com/mackerelio/mackerel-agent), which is resource aggregator for [Mackerel](https://mackerel.io).
+This is the official plugin pack for [mackerel-agent](https://github.com/mackerelio/mackerel-agent), a piece of software which is installed on your hosts to collect metrics and events and send them to [Mackerel](https://mackerel.io).

-Detailed specification of plugin can be shown at [mackerel-agent specification](http://help-ja.mackerel.io/entry/spec/agent).
+Detailed specs of plugins can be viewed here: ENG [mackerel-agent specifications](http://help.mackerel.io/entry/spec/agent), JPN [mackerel-agent 仕様](http://help-ja.mackerel.io/entry/spec/agent).

-Document of each plugin is located under each sub directory.
+Documentation for each plugin is located in its respective sub directory.

 * [mackerel-plugin-apache2](./mackerel-plugin-apache2/README.md)
 * [mackerel-plugin-aws-ec2-cpucredit](./mackerel-plugin-aws-ec2-cpucredit/README.md)